Local Integrals of Motion for Topologically Ordered Many-Body Localized Systems: Topological LIOMs: Examples

-\textit{Disordered X-cube model ($d=3$).--} Fractons are elementary excitations which either cannot move without creating additional fractons (at an energy cost) or otherwise only along certain directions~\cite{Haah2011,X-cube,Shirley2018,Fractons}.
-Here, we focus on the so-called X-cube model~\cite{X-cube} of qubits on the links of a cubic lattice on the 3-torus.
+Fractons are emergent excitations which either cannot move without creating additional fractons (at an energy cost) or can move only along certain directions~\cite{Haah2011,X-cube,Shirley2018,Fractons}.
+Here, we focus on the so-called X-cube model~\cite{X-cube} of fractons of the latter type.
+This model has qubits on the links of a cubic lattice on the 3-torus.
 The Hamiltonian is

 where $A_c = \prod_{i \in c} \sigma_i^x$, $B_v^{\mu} = \prod_{i \in v(\mu)} \sigma_i^z$ with $c$ denoting a cube and $v(\mu)$ the sites around vertex $v$ lying parallel to plane $\mu = xy, xz, yz$.
 The couplings $u_c$ and $K_v^{\mu}$ are Gaussian-random with mean 0 and variance 1.
 This, again, is a commuting projector Hamiltonian, but may satisfy Definition~\ref{def:S_FMBL} as fracton models may become FMBL~\cite{Parameswaran2018}.
 The local s-bits are $\{A_c\}, \{B_v^\mu\}$.
 On a 3-torus of linear size $L$, they are completed by $6L-3$ independent noncontractible commuting Wilson loops $S_{i}^\text{nl}$~\cite{Shirley2018}.
 The subextensive scaling of the number of these suggests that a tLIOM description may be useful, which proceeds analogously to the toric code case.